MarkPflug/Sylvan/docs/Csv/Sylvan.Data.Csv.Releases.md

 # Sylvan.Data.Csv Release Notes

+_1.2.0_

+- Adds MaxBufferSize option, which allows the internal buffer to grow when necessary.
+  Defaults to `null`, which disallows growth, and is consistent with the previous behavior.
+- Adds `ICsvSchemaProvider.GetFieldCount()` which gives the provider the ability to explicitly control the number of columns.
+  Previously, the field count of the current row would be used to determine the number of columns.
+This is an (unlikely) breaking change for users on .NET framework, who will need to provide an implementation.

 _1.1.16_

 - CsvDataWriter support for writing variable field count.
 - CsvDataReader no longer skips empty leading rows in SingleResult mode.

 _1.1.15_

 - Fix for CSV comment not being terminated, and being included in subsequent row.

 _1.1.14_

 - Fix for reading CSV file containing a comment at the end of the file with no line terminator.

 _1.1.13_

 - Expose `CsvDataReader.GetFieldSpan`.

 _1.1.12_

 - Fix an issue where CsvRecordTooLargeException would be thrown for a single-line file.

 _1.1.11_

 - Fix an issue where the final field in a file would be read incorrectly if it was both quoted and there was no trailing newline.

 _1.1.10_

 - Fix behavior when handling empty files and HasHeader option is false.

 _1.1.9_

 - Add support for writing Enum values via CsvDataWriter.
 - CsvDataReaderOptions and CsvDataWriterOptions `Buffer` property moved to be a separate parameter to constructors.
 Existing options property continues to work, but marked `Obsolete`.